VanVatCorporation/VehicleMaintainanceSystem/README.md

 ## Suggested Demo Flow

 1. Start the application and verify that existing customers, repair orders, and services are loaded.
-2. Add a few services from `Repair order management -> Add service`.
+2. Open `Service Management -> List of service` and confirm the service catalog is available.
+3. Open `Repair order management -> List all repair orders` and test `n`, `p`, and `q` paging commands.
+4. Search for a customer by phone number and by vehicle plate.
+5. Search for a repair order by order ID and by vehicle plate.
-3. Add a customer from `Customer management -> Add customer`.
+6. Add a customer from `Customer management -> Add customer`.
-4. Create a repair order for that customer.
+7. Create a repair order for that customer and select services from the catalog.
-5. Select services from the catalog and verify the calculated total.
-6. Try an invalid status transition to confirm that the workflow is protected.
+8. Try an invalid status transition to confirm that the workflow is protected.
-7. Update the status in the valid order until it reaches `Complete`.
+9. Update the status in the valid order until it reaches `Complete`.
-8. Check the generated invoice file.
+10. Check the generated invoice file in `output/`.
-9. View repair history by phone number.
+11. View repair history by phone number.
-10. Run daily revenue and popular service reports.
+12. Run daily revenue and popular service reports from `Service Management`.

 ## Validation and Business Rules